Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 ## Overview

-One problem with a server-authoritative architecture is the problem of keeping a game feeling responsive in the face of latency.
-Take, for example, the idea of a UI that allows the user to change the color of an object.
-Suppose the object is green and the user wants to change it to blue.
-When they do this, they would click a button, an RPC would be sent to the server, and the server would change the object to blue.
-The client would then not see this change to blue until the server responds to that message, resulting in a delay from the perspective of the client user:
+Games with a server-authoritative architecture often face the problem of making the game feel responsive despite [latency](../learn/ladandpacketloss.md).
+For example, when a user wants to change the color of an object from green to blue they click a button in the UI, an RPC is sent to the server, and the server changes the object to blue.
+From the client's perspective, the object doesn't change to blue until the server responds to that message, resulting in a perceived delay for the user.

 <figure>
 <ImageSwitcher